QuentinRa/blog.quentinra.dev/cyber/tools/index.md

   * **Add "$"** before and after any injectable data.
 These blocks of "$something$" will be later referred with "$1" for the first block, "$2" for the second block...
 * **Payload**: here you can select how to fill each of the injectable fields.

 Start the attack.
-If a response is different than others, then it's most likely that the injected data was "correct".
+If a response is different from others, then it should be worth it to try it manually.

 </details>